Main Content start here

 Regional Insights

-Based on Region, North India have emerged as the dominating region in the India Wound Care Market in 2024, driven by a combination of factors including a well-established healthcare infrastructure, a high prevalence of chronic diseases, and strong adoption of advanced wound care solutions.
+Based on Region, North India has emerged as the dominating region in the India Wound Care Market in 2024, driven by a combination of factors including a well-established healthcare infrastructure, a high prevalence of chronic diseases, and strong adoption of advanced wound care solutions.

 One of the key reasons for North India's dominance is its robust healthcare network, which includes some of the country’s largest and most advanced medical institutions, such as AIIMS (All India Institute of Medical Sciences) and other state-of-the-art hospitals in cities like Delhi, Chandigarh, and Lucknow.
 As of 2023, the region boasts a significant number of healthcare facilities, including district hospitals, primary health centers (PHCs), and private clinics, which have been pivotal in catering to the growing demand for advanced wound care products and therapies.